openshift/enhancements/enhancements/network/bgp-ovn-kubernetes.md

 In OVN, BFD is supported today with the Multiple External Gateways (MEG) feature.
 However, there is no support for OVN to communicate with the FRR stack.
 Therefore for BFD support with BGP, FRR BFD daemon will be used in order to detect BFD link failures.
-It will then signal to FRR that the peer is down, and FRR will remove the routes routes from its RIB.
+It will then signal to FRR that the peer is down, and FRR will remove the routes from its RIB.
 Upon noticing this via netlink, OVN-Kubernetes will then remove those routes from OVN as well.
+Additionally, the external peer will remove its routes that were advertised by this OVNK/FRR-K8s node.

 #### FRR-K8S Integration